Saturday, August 27, 2016

 Berlin, Gemäldegalerie der Staatliche Museen zu Berlin

 Augustine remained a Manichean for a considerable time, nine to ten years.
-These were the years in which Augustine was climbing the ladder of success in Carthage, Rome and Milan and in which Monica never ceased praying for his conversion.
+These were the years in which he was climbing the ladder of success in Carthage, Rome and Milan and during which Monica never ceased praying for his conversion.
 Eventually, in Milan, her prayers were answered.
 Augustine had a profound conversion experience and was baptized at Easter of 387 at the age of 33.

 Nicolo di Pietro, Baptism of Saint Augustine